Emma Slade: Buddhism

 Slade visited Bhutan in 2011, where she met Nima Tshering, who she assumed was a monk, at the Druk Wangyal Lhakhang temple and Brent Hyde, the General Managed of the Zhiwa Ling Hotel in Paro.
 Hyde offered her a job as a yoga teacher at the hotel over Christmas and she accepted.
 When she returned, she learned that Nima Thsering was a Lama, not a monk, and that he had gone on retreat for three years.
-She later learned he was visiting his home village and they met at the Zhiwa Ling Hotel on 31 December 2011.
+She later learned he was visiting his home village, and they met at the Zhiwa Ling Hotel on 31 December 2011.
 They started her tuition in Tibetan Buddhism the following day, then over the phone when she returned to England.
 The Lama encouraged her to begin dressing in monastic robes to complement her already-shaved head.
 The following year, she received the name Ani Pema Deki, meaning Nun Lotus Blissful, at a naming ceremony conducted by Rinpoche Gyalsey Tenzin Radgye, Lama Nima Tshering's teacher.
-Despite this, she worried she was unable to become a Bhuddist nun, called a Bhikkhunī, since she was raising her son in England and was unable to attend the required retreats.
-With the encouragement of the Lama, however, she rearranged her life in Whitstable to accommodate the retreats.
+Despite this, she worried she was unable to become a Buddhist nun, called a Bhikkhunī, since she was raising her son in England and was unable to attend the required retreats.
+With the encouragement of the Lama, she rearranged her life in Whitstable to accommodate the retreats.
 She returned to Bhutan in February 2014 with her seven-year-old son and was ordained as the first Western woman to be ordained as a Bhikkhunī in the country.
 As of 2018, she was still the only Western woman to hold this title.